chobolife/study_english/bread_barbershop/Season_1/16_Intern's_Secret.md

 - What do you mean?
 - My dad said if I got certified he'd give me my own salon to use and stuff on my own.
 But thanks for the training and all.
 * * *
 - Oh my.
 I hope it's not too busy.
 What fun.
-Ah.
+Ah?
 - What's going on?
 - Bread barbershop?
 Huh?
 Show the princess learn from him?
 - For him to teach her he must be even better than she is.
 Let's go to the source.
 He's the original anyway.
-- Come on let's go find him.
+- Come on.
+Let's go find him.